*This article has been updated in August 2021.*

 However, they all have limitations on how far they look and consider a DUI in their rejections.
 For example, Avis will only reject someone convicted in the last four years.

 Other companies may have a strong policy about refusing anyone who has had three or more violations in the past two years – whether all three are DUIs or not.
 Therefore, you may have speeding tickets, a DUI, and another citation and be rejected.

 How Your IID Requirement Impacts Your Ability to Rent

 Car rental companies do not have rental cars with ignition interlock devices installed.
-Therefore, if you are still required to have an IID installed in any vehicle you operate, you would not be able to rent a car to begin with.
+Therefore, if you are still required to have an IID installed in any vehicle you operate, you would not be able to rent a car, to begin with.

 You May Be Stuck with Alternatives

-If you do have a DUI, it is best to contact a few rental car agencies where you are traveling and see what their policy is regarding DUIs.
+If you have a DUI, it is best to contact a few rental car agencies where you are traveling and see their policy regarding DUIs.
 Some will allow you to rent a vehicle after a few years have passed, but the more recent your DUI conviction, the less likely it is that you can rent a car.

 Rental companies do have the right to refuse service to individuals with a DUI – as they want to reduce any risk of loss.

 That said, you still have alternatives even when you cannot rent a vehicle.
 Public transportation is always an option, but you also have ride-sharing services that might be in your area.